-TOEFL scores are good for two years from the test date.
+TOEFL scores are valid for two years from the test date.
 Applicants whose scores were received over two years ago must retake the test and resubmit their current scores with the admissions application.
-Applicants should request that TOEFL direct results to school code 2171, department code 15.
+Applications should request that TOEFL send results to school code 2171, department code 15.

 Important Visa Information